dreamcatcher-tech/dev.to/blog-posts/emoji-in-tor-browser/emoji-in-tor-browser.md

 Steps to get it on the page:

-1. Grab the firefox font from https://github.com/mozilla/fxemoji
+First Grab the firefox font from https://github.com/mozilla/fxemoji

 Find an emoji that is different in chrome to the fxemoji, so can know the page is loading it correctly.